mathiasfk/json-diff/README.md

 - Vite
 - Tailwind CSS
 - jsondiffpatch (for semantic diffing)
-- react-diff-viewer-continued (for visual diff)
+- Monaco Editor / @monaco-editor/react (for code editing and diff visualization - the same editor used by VSCode)

 ## Installation